 Clarify Budget and Expectations Upfront

-“Without clear expectations, someone ends up crying,” said Jack Wang, a college aid strategist with the Innovative Advisory Group.
+“Without clear expectations, someone ends up crying,” said Jack Wang, a college aid strategist and wealth advisor with the Innovative Advisory Group.

 Wang said that parents must figure out three key numbers: “What the college thinks the family can afford; what the family can actually afford; and what the family is willing to afford.”